Kobakhidze Announces State Commission to Reform Universities

 AI

-The Prime Minister of Georgia, Irakli Kobakhidze, has announced the creation of a new state commission to reform universities.
+The , Irakli Kobakhidze, has announced the creation of a new commission to reform universities.
 He said this will be done within four years and aims to improve the quality of higher .

-The commission will be led by Education Minister Aleksandre Tsuladze as deputy chair, with Levan Izoria, former and Ambassador to , serving as secretary.
-Kobakhidze emphasized that the current state of higher education is not satisfactory and must be changed.
+The commission will be led by Education Aleksandre Tsuladze as deputy chair, with Levan Izoria, former Defense Minister and to Germany, serving as secretary.
+Kobakhidze emphasized that the current state of is not satisfactory and must be changed.

 **Student Protests and Criticism**

-This move comes amid student protests against policies, including the .
+This move comes amid student protests against government policies, including the Foreign Agents Law.
 Many students have been active in protesting against this law, which has led to between the government and universities.

-The Dream (GD) has previously criticized education reforms carried out under the previous United National Movement (UNM) government.
-The GD party has accused the UNM government of trying to change Georgia’s national identity and create a new type of citizen.
+The Georgian Dream (GD) party has previously criticized education reforms carried out under the previous United National Movement (UNM) government.
+The GD party has accused the UNM government of trying to change Georgia’s and create a new type of citizen.

 **New Commission’s Goals**